How the Guaranteed Minimum Pension (GMP) Reconciliation could affect your pension

 How does GMP affect the annual Pension Increase?

 How has this issue come to light?

-As part of the end of contracting-out employment and the introduction of the new single tier State Pension from April 2016 pension schemes will take on the responsibility for maintaining scheme member’s GMP records where responsibility currently sits with HMRC.
+As part of the end of contracting-out employment and the introduction of the new single tier State Pension from April 2016 pension took on the responsibility for maintaining scheme member’s GMP records where responsibility previously rested with HMRC.
 HMRC's Scheme Reconciliation Service was created to ensure contracting out and GMP records were agreed between schemes and HMRC.
-It is expected that the reconciliation exercise will identify cases where either no GMP is held by the scheme where one should be or the GMP held by the scheme is incorrect.
+The reconciliation exercise identified cases where either no GMP was held by the scheme where one should be or the GMP held by the scheme was incorrect.

 When will I know if I have been affected by this problem?

-Other public service schemes across the UK are expected to correct affected pensions going forward.
-Why has the Scottish Government again adopted a different approach to the rest of the UK for affected LGPS, Police and Firefighter pensioners?
+Why did the Scottish Government adopt a different approach to the rest of the UK for affected LGPS, Police and Firefighter pensioners?

-The Scottish Government recognises that the overpayments from the current reconciliation exercises will be for comparable reasons as in 2008.
-The view it took in 2008 was that no pensioner should have their pension adjusted in these particular circumstances and that remains its view for similar cases that arise as part of the reconciliation exercise.
+The view Scottish Ministers took in 2008 was that no pensioner should have their pension adjusted in these particular circumstances and that remains its view for similar cases that arise as part of this reconciliation exercise.